KangrisStudio/punya/appinventor/docs/markdown/reference/components/social.md

  been raised, indicating that the user has successfully logged in to Twitter.

 {:id="Twitter.TweetWithImage" class="method"} <i/> TweetWithImage(*status*{:.text},*imagePath*{:.text})
-: Tweet with Image, Uploaded to Twitter
- This sends a tweet as the logged-in user with the specified Text and a path to the image to be uploaded, which will be trimmed if it exceeds 160 characters.
+: This sends a tweet as the logged-in user with the specified Text and a path to the image to be uploaded, which will be trimmed if it exceeds 160 characters.
 If an image is not found or invalid, the update will not be sent.